 Senior citizens who want to keep up and be engaged in the multiple benefits of technology can find free or low-cost computers if they can't afford the usual retail prices.
-Look for access to free computers from local and national corporate-sponsored programs, the government, nonprofit organizations that help the elderly or computer recycling enterprises.
+Look for access to free computers for seniors from local and national corporate-sponsored programs, the government, nonprofit organizations that help the elderly, or computer recycling enterprises.

 Many organizations or corporations donate their used computers to nonprofit agencies.
 Consequently, you should check with all agencies or businesses that can point you to possible online or neighborhood sources for free computers.
 Some may require proof of family income or a referral by a government assistance program.
 You can get information on some of these programs if you have access to a computer at your library.

 Look in your phone directory or get help to search the worldwide Microsoft Refurbisher Directory for registered computer refurbishers in your area.
 This is a Microsoft-sponsored recycling program to provide free or low-cost computers to people who need them.
 Microsoft partners with these refurbishers to reduce technology parts waste and its impact on the environment while helping to put computers in the homes of more people and "bridge the digital divide."

 Computers with Causes is another national U. S. computer donation program that supplies free refurbished computers mainly to educational enterprises.
 However, they also give computers to individuals.
 You have to complete and submit the application form online.
 Go to your library or community center to do so if you don't have immediate access to a computer.

 Excellent programs exist to provide free computers to seniors - in particular, to low-income seniors - on a local level.
 If you don't live near one of these listed organizations, search for a comparable organization near you and inquire about eligibility.